JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 The full code for `trace_glossy_path` is a bit long, so I'm just going to link to the [source on GitHub](https://github.com/bevyengine/bevy/blob/64c7bec4068aa063bfaa2cddcb90733f0e081cf8/crates/bevy_solari/src/realtime/specular_gi.wgsl#L71-L150).

+TODO: Screenshot of specular contribution only

-The basic idea is:
+The basic outline is:
 * We trace up to three bounces (after three bounces, the quality loss from skipping further bounces is minimal)
-* Lighting comes from either hitting an emissive surface, NEE, or querying the world cache
+* Lighting comes from any of: hitting an emissive surface, NEE, or terminating in the world cache
+* Each bounce samples the GGX distribution to find the next bounce direction (if the surface was rough enough, we would have terminated in the world cache - more on this in a second)

+However, there are many subtle details that took me some time to figure out:
 * Emissive contributions are skipped on the first bounce, as ReSTIR DI handles those paths
 * We only query the world cache when hitting a rough surface (otherwise reflections would show the grid-like world cache)
-* After hitting a rough surface and querying the world cache, we terminate the path
 * We skip NEE for mirror surfaces
 * We apply MIS between the emissive contribution and the NEE contribution
-* Each bounce samples the GGX distribution to find the next bounce direction (if the surface was rough enough, we would have terminated in the world cache)

-As you can see there's a lot of small details, which took me a while to figure out.

 And there are still some large remaining issues:
 * NEE is using entirely random samples, which leads to noisy reflections
 * Glossy surfaces don't have any sort of path guiding to choose good directions, which also leads to noisy reflections
 * No specular motion vectors to aid the denoiser leads to ghosting when objects in reflections move around
 * Terminating in the world cache still leads to quality issues sometimes, especially on curved surfaces
-  * TODO: Validate if this is what I was seeing in the cornell box scene

 Specular motion vectors are something I plan to work on, following either ["Rendering Perfect Reflections and Refractions in Path-Traced Games"](https://developer.nvidia.com/blog/rendering-perfect-reflections-and-refractions-in-path-traced-games) or ["Temporally Reliable Motion Vectors for Real-time Ray Tracing"](https://zheng95z.github.io/publications/trmv21).
 I just need to spend some more time understanding the theory.

-For improving sampling during the path trace, this is technically what ReSTIR PT was invented to solve.
-However, ReSTIR PT is also very performance intensive, and I'm not convinced it's the path we should go down for Solari.
+As for improving sampling during the path trace, this is technically what ReSTIR PT was invented to solve.
+However, ReSTIR PT is also very performance intensive.
+I'm not convinced it's the path we should go down for Solari.

 I have some other ideas in mind for improving sampling, which I'll talk about at the end of this post.